sqlite/sqlite/doc/tcl_extension_intro.md

 A variant of the SQLite shell can be built, called "sqlite3x" here, whose long name is "The SQLite Extensible Shell".
 It may be built on Unix-like systems by running "make sqlite3x".
-(Build setup for Windows systems will be provided soon.)
+On Windows systems, using MSVC, with suitable environment setup, it may be built by running "nmake -f Makefile.msc sqlite3x.exe".

 The Tcl extension for sqlite3x, called "tclshext" here, may be built for Unix-like systems, after configure is run with a "--enable-tcl" option (and a "--with-tcl=..." option if necessary), by invoking make with "tcl_shell_extension" as a target.
+On Windows systems, using MSVC, with nmake variables TCLDIR and TCLSUFFIX set appropriately, it may be built by running
+"nmake -f Makefile.msc tcl_shell_extension".

-It may be necessary to first install the Tcl development package or library in order for configure to find the Tcl interpreter and specify how get it linked into the extension.
+It may be necessary to first install the Tcl development package or library in order for configure to find the Tcl interpreter and specify how get it as a library to be linked into the extension.

-To manually get a Tcl-extended-shell started, (assuming the above-mentioned images were built and have been placed where the shell and OS loader can find them), either of these inputs is needed:<br>
+To manually get a Tcl-extended-shell started, (assuming the above-mentioned images were built and have been placed where the shell and OS loader can find them [^ loader ]), either of these inputs is needed:<br>
 ```
   From a running shell: